rust-lang/rust/text/0000-async_await.md

   such closures are often useful for higher-order constructs like constructing a service.

-- There's a strong reason to have `async` blocks: the initialization pattern mentioned in the RFC text, and the fact that it provides a more direct/primitive way of constructing futures.
+- There's a strong reason to have `async` blocks: The initialization pattern mentioned in the RFC text, and the fact that it provides a more direct/primitive way of constructing futures.